kawo123/azure-mlops-python/docs/getting_started.md

 ![workspace connection](./images/workspace-connection.jpg)

-If you have been following the naming convention closely, you can import the JSON definitions of release pipelines for more faster setup.
+If you have been following the naming convention closely, you can import the JSON definitions of release pipelines for faster setup.

 1. Click on the Pipelines/Releases menu, and then **New**, and then click on **Import release pipeline**.